nileshkr17/web3.0--js/README.md

 ## Description

-🚀 This course project, guided by Mohammad Azam, provides a comprehensive introduction to blockchain technology and its effective implementation using JavaScript.
+🚀 This project provides a comprehensive introduction to blockchain technology and its effective implementation using JavaScript.
 You will gain hands-on experience in programming your own blockchain, understanding its core concepts, deploying it to the cloud, and achieving decentralization.
-Mohammad starts by covering topics such as cryptocurrencies, centralized and distributed ledgers, public and private keys, and mining.
-Then, you will dive into implementing the blockchain core engine and web API, followed by the steps required to decentralize your blockchain.
+This project was developed independently, focusing on topics such as cryptocurrencies, centralized and distributed ledgers, public and private keys, and mining.
+You will dive into implementing the blockchain core engine and web API, followed by the steps required to decentralize your blockchain.

 ## Features